AntonioND/bunjalloo/user_guide.md

 Clicking on each active icon, apart from the return one of course, takes you to a new screen with more self-explanatory options.

+## Quick search

+You can do a quick search with different search engines if they are configured in your user settings.
+All you have to do is open the URL input window and type the shorthand for the engine followed by the query.
+For example, to use DuckDuckGo, all you have to do is type `d example`.
+By default, Bunjalloo supports the following shortcuts:

+- DuckDuckGo: `g`
+- Wikipedia: `w`
+- FrogFind!: `f`
+- GitHub (repositories): `gh`

+If you want to add more shortcuts, open `/data/bunjalloo/user/search.cfg` with your text editor and add more lines to it.
+The `%s` part of the URL will be replaced by your search keywords.

 ## Using CA certificates

 The CA certificates used by Bunjalloo are found in the SD card in